hrydgard/ppsspp/Tools/langtool/README.md

 # Language ini file processor tool

-Wrote it quickly in rust as a little exercise.
+To install Rust and cargo, [go here](https://www.rust-lang.org/learn/get-started).

-To run, with rust installed:
+To run, with rust installed, change to this Tools/langtool directory, then:

 ```rust
 cargo run